chaldea-center/chaldea-docs/docs/laplace/bugs.md

 # Bugs

-Up to v2.4.5
+Up to v2.4.8

 ## Known Issues

-- Damage cut & Damage up (granted from Melusine ST NP) buffs behave as opposite
-- After an enemy activates a custom skill, subsequent mystic code skill are applied incorrectly
+- It's 8th anniversary, and I have no rolls left - by Yome

 ## Unimplemented Functions
 - damageNpCounter - Aŋra Mainiiu NP
 - counterFunction - Bazett NP

+## Fixed in v2.4.8

+- Fix a bug that may cause replaceMember to execute incorrectly
+- Supports Tonelico's skills
+  - Rewrote activation logic for effects that require a previous function to succeed.
+This also fixed Cursed Arm's NP

+## Fixed in v2.4.7

+- Refactor targeting related code logic to fix issues that cause mystic code skills to have incorrect activators in certain situations

+## Fixed in v2.4.6

+- Damage cut & Damage up (granted from Melusine ST NP) buffs behave as opposite
+- After an enemy activates a custom skill, subsequent mystic code skill are applied incorrectly
+- Supports INDIVIDUALITIE_AND & INDIVIDUALITIE_OR related scripts

 ## Fixed in v2.4.5